 Central School recruits and employs highly qualified credentialed teachers.
-For the 2012-13 school year, the school had 18 fully credentialed teachers.
+For the 2013-14 school year, the school had 19 fully credentialed teachers.
 In many instances, teachers supplement their regular credential with a special education credential or a credential to teach English Language Learners.
 All teachers assigned outside their teaching credential area have completed appropriate coursework or training in the subject(s) that they are assigned to teach.
+The Federal No Child Left Behind Act requires that all teachers in core subject areas meet certain requirements in order to be considered as "NCLB Compliant".
+Minimum qualifications include: possession of a bachelor's degree, possession of an appropriate California teaching credential, and demonstrated competence in core academic subjects.